scaleway/serverless-functions-go/README.md

   If you have compatibility issues, please see the help section.

-## 🛟 Help & support

-- Scaleway support is available on Scaleway Console.
-- Additionally, you can join our [Slack Community](https://www.scaleway.com/en/docs/tutorials/scaleway-slack-community/)

-## 🎓 Contributing

-We welcome all contributions to our open-source projects, please see our contributing guidelines <link>.

-Do not hesitate to raise issues and pull requests we will have a look at them.

 ## 🔬 Advanced usage

 To run the function locally you need to add an entry point to serve your function.